rob-myers/rob-myers.github.io/docs/plan.md

   - camera pauses/resumes when player pauses/resumes
   - camera retracks when player cancels

-- can toggle NPC speech bubbles

-- migrate to free icons

-- modularise {npc}.json
-  - NPC.jsx
-  - create-npc.js

-- pause/resume Tabs pause/resumes any sessions
-     i.e. pause/resume foreground and all background processes

-- fix NavDemo1 useGeomorphs HMR
-  - Fix HMR of NavDemo1 when remove a geomorph (out of order index?)
-  - Fix HMR as far as we can

 - Blog
   - ✅ Revisit first page
   - "1st meaningful example"